-We explain the method using the case of Fig. 5.
+We will explain the method using the case of Fig. 5.

 - (i) We compare the sensing information of the M{sen} that has the same action from the left side to right side.
 For example, the action1 corresponds to three sets of sensing information.
-In the first row of the sensing information sets (the row with R1 of Fig. 5), since the first element of rows R2 and R3 are "2", if we get only the first sensing information "1" of row R1, the system can distinguish the sensor information (row R1) from the other two sets of sensor information (action1).
-Of course, we can also use more sensing information of row R1, but taking into account the sensing cost, using only the first sensing information, "1", is more efficient. - (ii) We must test the TolBef (by Eq.2) using the selected sensing information ("1") and its action, "action1".
-If TolBef > thd3, we consider that the first sensing information ("1") of row R1 expected by the "action1" is sufficient to uniquely determine a location.
-Otherwise, we must extend sensing information from its right side 4 and test the TolBef until the condition TolBef > thd3 is satisfied.
+In the first row of the sensing information sets (the row with R1 of Fig. 5), since the first element of rows R2 and R3 are "2", if we get only the first sensing information "1" of row R1, the system can distinguish the sensor information (row R1) from the other two sets of sensor information (rows R2 and R3) which have the same action (action1).
+Of course, we can also use more sensing information of row R1, but taking into account the sensing cost, using only the first sensing information, "1", is more efficient. - (ii) We must test the TolBef (by Eq.2) using the selected sensing information (''1'') and its action, "action1".
+If TolBef > thd3, we consider that the first sensing information (''1'') of row R1 expected by the "action1" is sufficient to uniquely determine a location.
+Otherwise, we must extend sensing information from its right side 5 and test the TolBef until the condition TolBef > thd3 is satisfied. - (iii) Using steps (i) and (ii), we obtain the narrowest sensing range to distinguish the other sensing information sets which is shown in the gray region (before testing the TolBef) with the same action.
+If there are some sensing information sets, corresponding to the same action, which are identical, we cannot distinguish the information sets and cannot determine a location uniquely as shown in Fig. 5 by the black region.